catwith1hat/catwith1hat.github.io/_posts/2025-04-30-max_source_epoch.md

   another source epoch justify after 115968.
 The epoch number was stuck at 115968 for the source epoch.
-Votes with a higher network were rejected by this side, because including attestations with a higher soure epoch would violate block wellformedness rules.
+Votes with a higher network were rejected by this side, because including attestations with a higher source epoch would violate block wellformedness rules.

 <!--
 * On the Rerigon minority side, the justification for X did not happen, so